-$\frac{140}{}$ SED SCG - DR 89.cross-over.ports.
+140 SED SCG - DR 89.cross-over.ports.

-How\a\Well\is\Built-1 From IADC web site: http://drillingmatters.iadc.org/wpcontent/uploads/2016/09/How\a\Well\is\Built-1.pdf.
+141How_a_Well_is_Built-1 From IADC web site: http://drillingmatters.iadc.org/wp-content/uploads/2016/09/How_a_Well_is_Built-1.pdf.

-stopped using casings for injection and production, presumably because it was not a safe
+stopped using casings for injection and production, presumably because it was not a safe 1 2 practice.142

-2 practice.
-142

-3 Hower & Stinson fail to prove that SoCalGas was operating SS-25 safely without

-4 a dual barrier.
+- Hower & Stinson fail to prove that SoCalGas was operating SS-25 safely without 3 a dual barrier.
 Therefore, violation 77 should stand.
+4 - 5 6

 VII.
-SOCALGAS 'LACKED INTERNAL POLICIES THAT REQUIRED

-WELL CASING WALL THICKNESS INSPECTION AND
+SOCALGAS 'LACKED INTERNAL POLICIES THAT REQUIRED WELL CASING WALL THICKNESS INSPECTION AND MEASUREMENT.
+7 program met and exceeded industry standards."144 As stated numerous times above, 12

-7 MEASUREMENT.

-Violation 78 is for Aliso's operation without internal policies that required well casing wall thickness inspection and measurement.
-Hower & Stinson's reply testimony to this is flawed for several reasons.
+8 Violation 78 is for Aliso's operation without internal policies that required well casing wall thickness inspection and measurement.143 Hower & Stinson's reply testimony 9 10 to this is flawed for several reasons.

-First, Hower & Stinson state, "Further, as already noted, the SoCalGas monitoring program met and exceeded industry standards."
-As stated numerous times above, impossible for SoCalGas to comply with them.
+First, Hower & Stinson state, "Further, as already noted, the SoCalGas monitoring 11

-13 Hower & Stinson say that there are no industry standards.
-Therefore it would be program as being in regulatory compliance."
-145 DOGGR required temperature surveys, thickness.
-SoCalGas measured wall thickness on occasion in some wells, but it lacked any program that would direct routine inspection and measurement of wall thickness for
+Hower & Stinson say that there are no industry standards.
+Therefore it would be 13 program as being in regulatory compliance."145 DOGGR required temperature surveys, 16